top of page

 The noun 'vagrant' finds its origins in Latin and Middle English.
 It comes from the Latin word 'vagari,' which means 'to wander.'
 In Middle English, it evolved into 'vagour' and later 'vagrant.'
 A 'vagrant' refers to a person without a permanent home or regular employment, someone who wanders from place to place without any specific destination.
 Historically, 'vagrants' were often associated with homelessness and a transient lifestyle, leading to laws and regulations aimed at controlling their movement.
 The term 'vagrant' underscores the idea of aimless wandering and a lack of settled or stable living conditions, reflecting a life on the fringes of society.

-Quiz: Find the meaning of the noun vagrant:
+Find the correct meaning of the noun vagrant:

 Try Again!